Journalist, essayist and poet Harris KHALIQUE (IWP '15) has been appointed the Secretary General of Pakistan's Human Rights Commission.

 Where will I be housed and what accommodations will the IWP provide?

-Most IWP writers live at the Iowa House Hotel, located directly on campus in the Iowa Memorial Union building (IMU), predominantly on the same floor, which also includes a common room for group use, a laundry room, and an office for the housing coordinator.
+Most IWP writers will live at The Graduate Hotel, predominantly on the same floor, which also includes a common room for group use.
 Each room has a private bathroom, a writing desk, wireless internet, as well as a mini-fridge, coffee pot, and microwave.
-Other facilities within or near the IMU include cafeterias, several student performance venues, computer labs, and a gym.
-A limited number of other housing alternatives may become available, depending on funding and need.

 How will I cover grocery costs and other daily expenses?